- Environmental Crimes Task Force

 This past year proved to be another busy year for the Juvenile Prosecution Unit.
-The Unit received 1,285 new petitions charging juveniles with criminal offenses.
-This represents 850 new delinquency charges and 745 wayward charges.
-Also, during 2012, the Unit prosecuted 686 new juvenile offenders, an increase of more than 225 from the previous year.
+The Unit received 1,234 new petitions charging juveniles with criminal offenses.
+This represents 608 new delinquency charges and 44 wayward charges, and 582 violations of probation and court orders.
+During 2013, the Unit prosecuted 767 new juvenile offenders, nearly 100 more than the previous year.
 A new juvenile offender is a juvenile not previously prosecuted by the Unit.
 This number does not include juveniles that the Unit prosecuted in past years or juveniles who re-offend during the current year.

-Last year, the Unit prosecuted 35 juveniles in Family Court for firearm cases.
-These included seven BB guns, one pellet gun, one stun gun, two shot guns and 26 firearms, of which nine were handgun/pistols.
+Last year, the Unit prosecuted 55 juveniles in Family Court for firearm cases, an increase of 20 over the previous year.
+These included 22 BB guns, one shot gun and 30 firearms, which included handguns/pistols.

 The Unit participates in the Juvenile Drug Court, which aggressively addresses substance abuse and associative behaviors, which if not addressed could lead to further contact with the courts.
-Last year, 207 juveniles were admitted to the Juvenile Drug Court and Drug Court Diversion Program, of which 153 graduated from the program while 41 were terminated or discharged for violating the rules of the program.
+Last year, 124 juveniles were admitted to the Juvenile Drug Court and Drug Court Diversion Program; 112 juveniles successfully graduated from the program while 42 were terminated or discharged for violating the rules of the program.

 The Juvenile Prosecution Unit is also responsible for covering cases heard in the Re-Entry Court, which is a specialized court that monitors and reviews juveniles recently released from the Rhode Island Training School.